-Using break through technology – face-to-face neighboring – communities can strengthen themselves from the ground up, a potential game changer.
+Using break through technology – face-to-face neighboring – communities strengthening themselves from the ground up, can be a game changer.

 Cooperative Community Centers for the Non-Rich

 Be on the lookout for structurally sound, probably vacant, buildings that need work.
 A suitable building, a collaborative landlord and alderman, where communities could meet for free at least once or twice a month for six months could provide the window of opportunity to generate momentum.
 A community that is motivated to write grants, get publicity, raise money, involve churches and neighborhood groups and make repairs has a good shot at creating durable, workable solutions.

 Meeting in a building that is currently vacant but has potential to be reclaimed and rehabbed as a community center would function as a fulcrum to leverage resources into a regenerative powerhouse: a cooperative community center for the non-rich.
 It would directly address the community’s needs, which could include a computer lab, community diner, child care and/or elder care, ongoing workshops and classes.
 Most importantly, it could be a place to just be together without having to spend money, i.e. outside the consumption grid.

 Cooperatively, member owned, operated and governed, and adhering to the Seven Cooperative Principles, the club could exist in an enterprise zone beyond the talons of corporations that bleed communities dry.
 Monsanto, Koch Brothers entities, Wal-Mart and their privileged brethren need not apply.